DharmitD/DevSecOps-Secure-Cloud-Enclaves/README.md

 ## Users/Personas Of The Project
 The users of the project would be:
 * __Mission owner__- Admin to the project system from the customer’s side, who would control access and security of other customer users.
 The mission owner would control the customer user access levels.
 * __General users__- People with access to the data involved with the project.
 * __Support users__- Users from Jackpine technologies organization, who would control the updates and maintenance of the CONS3RT software.
+These users would provide us with access to the CONS3RT software, and enable us to access the MOC through CONS3RT.
 * __MOC (Massachusetts Open Cloud) admin__ - MOC admin would provide resources required for the project and would allocate space for the project over the MOC.
+The admin knows the pattern of developer usage, and can prepare for allocating resources accordingly.
+We would receive access to resources such as Ceph storage through the MOC admin.
 * __Open source developers’ community__ - Since the project is open source, open source developers can contribute to it to enhance the features of the project and to add more functionalities to it.
 * __Regulatory agencies__- Agencies that oversee, audit and accredit service providers.
+The Department of Defense, for an instance, is one such regulatory agency, which imposes a 60-day maximum password lifetime restriction on the users of the system.

 ## Scope
 “DevSecOps: Secure Cloud Enclaves” aims to provide a solution that automates building of secure enclaves within the Massachusetts Open Cloud.
 In terms of compliance, this shall include, but not be limited to the FedRAMP Moderate/DoD Impact Level 2 security specifications as the immediate goal, with a vision to extend this for Impact Level 4 in the future.